Exeton/SpigotTutorial/Lessons/Lesson 4 ~ Hello __________.md

 ![alttext](https://github.com/Exeton/SpigotTutorial/blob/master/LessonPictures/Lesson4-6/Lesson%204%20Result.PNG)

 ## Challenges
-Remake the first plugin from scratch (it should say Hello World when you start up your server).
-Give it a shot before refferencing the first plugin.
-It's a lot to remember, so you'll probably need to.
+Remake the first plugin from scratch.
+It should say Hello World when you start up your server.
+Give it a shot before refferencing the first lesson.
+It's a lot to remember, so you'll probably need to look back.
 Don't forget the 4 parts of setting up a plugin.
 Be sure to name your package appropriately.